-University of Alabama large ensembles (orchestra, band, choir) will open the hall for students to attend dress rehearsals.
-Students gain an appreciation for many types of music and become aware of "behind the scenes" preparation of music concerts.
+Option 1.
+UA large ensembles (orchestra, band, choir) will open dress rehearsals for students to gain an appreciation for many types of music and preparation of concerts.
+Option 2.
+UA School of Music faculty, staff and/or music students (classical or jazz) share information about their career with short demonstrations in a one-hour presentation.
 Days/times vary.
-Contact Dr. Jane Weigel at (205) 348-6741.
+Contact Dr. Jane Weigel at 348-6741.
 Visit website ›

 The Japan Culture and Information Center offers a variety of programs for small school groups.
-For more information call (205) 348-5311.
+For more information call 348-5311.
 Visit website ›

 Visit Moundville Archaeological Park website›

 Tuscaloosa Museum of Art - Home of the Westervelt Collection